boostorg/leaf/benchmark/benchmark.md

 Other error-handling libraries instead couple the static type of the return value of *all* error-neutral functions with the error type an error-reporting function may return.
 This approach suffers from the same problems as statically-enforced exception specifications:

-* It's difficult to use in generic contexts, and
+* It's difficult to use in polymorphic function calls, and
 * It  impedes interoperability between the many different error types any non-trivial program must handle.

 (The Boost Outcome library is also capable of avoiding such excessive coupling, by passing for the third `P` argument in the `outcome<T, E, P>` template a pointer that erases the exact static type of the object being transported.
 However, this would require a dynamic memory allocation).